 Student Loans in Chapter 7 Cases

 Student loans are typically not dischargeable in bankruptcy.
 However, if you meet specific criteria, you could receive a bankruptcy discharge of student loan debt.
-The criteria to discharge student loan debt are referred to as the Brunner Test.
+The Brunner test defines when student loans can be discharged.
 The “test” evaluates your ability to provide for yourself and your dependents if you must repay the student loan debt, your anticipated future financial situation, and whether you have made reasonable efforts to repay the student loan before filing for bankruptcy relief.
 Learn more about discharging student loans below and in our blog about filing bankruptcy on student loans.

 Income Tax Debts in Chapter 7 Cases